Region - USA

 Finally, you'll need to decide whether one camera will be enough to give you the best result.
 It may be that large sections of work occur far away from the camera or even out of shot, so would multiple cameras be more effective?

 Likewise, would having an internal and external camera provide a beneficial enhancement to your final results?
-In the video below, WCCTV provided internal and external timelapse filming services to the client to deliver a full project overview.
+In the video below, WCCTV provided the client internal and external timelapse filming services to deliver a full project overview.

 Sun glare can have a detrimental impact on the quality of your footage, and, depending on the angle of your camera, it can potentially obscure large portions of daily activity.